beiji-ma/matrixone-internals/docs/chapter_1_unix_oracle_git.md

 - Designed for distributed execution, not single-node disk I/O

 > *"If your data has no address, it has no leverage."*

+> **Field Note:** Addressable data structures are widely used in the industry, especially for large-scale product structures and BOM datasets, but the abstraction depth and implementation quality vary greatly.
+In the landmark 2011–2013 QOROS (CQAC) Automotive Project (a milestone for Dassault's single BOM dataset practice), Dassault architects applied similar encoding strategies to entire vehicle structures.
+Their approach was widely praised, yet it also highlighted that there is still significant potential for performance gains if **structure-first design philosophy** is applied more deeply.
+Such improvements would go far beyond surface-level changes like replacing XML or adopting other so-called "BOM improvements."
+This insight ties directly back to the core theme of this chapter: structure must take precedence over interface.

 ---